Phrogz/visual-scxml-editor/README.md

 * Create state via context menu should place at cursor, not drag parent
 * Create transition graphically via context menu
 * Add graphical editing of transition waypoints
-* Ctrl-S/Cmd-S in visual editor should save text editor
 * Bug: Transition with only first point set does not draw to target state